“My Tooth Is Broken and I Don’t Like How It Looks… Is A Crown Right For Me?”

 What Are Porcelain Crowns and How Can They Improve My Smile?

 Teeth can sometimes become damaged due to fractures and extensive decay.
-Unfortunately, these issues are a natural part of the aging process of teeth– but, there are some comprehensive ways to protect and restore your teeth with the help of your dentist.
+Unfortunately, these issues are a natural part of the aging process of teeth, but there are some comprehensive ways to protect and restore your teeth with the help of your dentist.
 In Manhattan, Dr. Chern offers comprehensive restoration methods to help damaged teeth and keep your smile healthy for the long term.
-In New York City, porcelain crowns are among the most effective methods of restoring the teeth.
+In New York City, porcelain tooth crowns are among the most effective methods of restoring teeth.

 There are a few different materials available for crowns, but porcelain is one of the most popular options for its natural look that most closely resembles real teeth.
-Other options can include metal, gold, or porcelain-covered metal, all of which offer different benefits like durability and biocompatibility.
-One type may be better than the other simply based on the tooth’s location (front vs. back) and periodontal condition so Dr. Chern will discuss your best options.
+Other options can include metal, gold, or porcelain fused to metal, all of which offer different benefits like durability and biocompatibility.
+One type may be better than the other simply based on the tooth’s location (front vs. back), tooth structure, and periodontal condition so Dr. Chern will discuss your best options.
+For people seeking a restorative solution to a missing tooth (or teeth), dental implants or a dental bridge will be a better solution than dental crowns.

 Benefits of Porcelain Crowns